hendri2808/kvp-blockchain/README.md

 You also can find FAQ Document inside [`progress and history`](progress%20and%20history) folder.
 It will answer about comparison between KVP and some of Blockchain.
 The question comes from General Community for Crypto and Telegram.

-- The document for FAQ : [FAQ - Comparison of KVP Blockchain with EVM (Ethereum) and Stellar.pdf](progress%20and%20history/FAQ - Comparison of KVP Blockchain with EVM (Ethereum) and Stellar.pdf)
+- The document for FAQ : ['FAQ - Comparison of KVP Blockchain with EVM (Ethereum) and Stellar.pdf'](progress%20and%20history/FAQ - Comparison of KVP Blockchain with EVM (Ethereum) and Stellar.pdf)

 ---